prokophanzl/AsTRiQue/README.md

+## Bachelor's Thesis

+AsTRiQue is described in detail in my bachelor's thesis (Institute of Phonetics, Faculty of Arts, Charles University).
+You can download the thesis [here](extras/thesis.pdf).

 ## MEDAL Poster Presentation

-AsTRiQUE was presented as a flash talk and poster at the MEDAL Summer School of Computational Modeling in Birmingham on June 24, 2025.
+AsTRiQue was presented as a flash talk and poster at the MEDAL Summer School of Computational Modeling in Birmingham on June 24, 2025.
 You can download the poster [here](extras/medal_poster.pdf).

 ### Reference